wakester25/wakester25.github.io/_posts/2020-9-26-Proteus-Analysis.md

 Today we are going to be diving in to some basic static and dynamic analysis on a live sample of malware.
 This is my first time doing something like this so I am super excited!
 The malware strain I chose to analyze is known as Proteus.
 Proteus was a botnet discovered back in 2016 that offered capabilities such as crypto mining, keylogging and credential theft.
 The goal of today's analysis is to extract some basic indicators of compromise (IOC) that could be used to profile this malware strain.
 In another post I plan to perform a deeper analysis to figure out the overall functionality of Proteus.

 The live sample I am using was sourced from a repository known as the malware DB aka “The Zoo”.
-Disclaimer, everything on malwareDB is live and for research purposes only, so be careful with any files you grab there.
+Disclaimer, everything on malwareDB is live and for research purposes only, so be careful with any files you grab from there.
 It's good practice to use an environment that is dedicated for malware analysis and separated from your host system.
 This ensures that when handling malware you don’t accidentally infect any critical/sensitive systems.
 Here is a quick overview of my current lab environment:

 # Lab Environment: